hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/platform.md

 ## intent:platform_beta
 - What does it mean if something is flagged as beta on openSAP?
+- why does is say beta

 ## intent:platform_technical_prerequisites
 - What are the technical prerequisites for the weekly assignments and final exam?
+- are there any technical prerequisities?

 ## intent:platform_etherpad
 - What is Etherpad?
+- what the hell is etherpad

 ## intent:platform_mobile
 - Can I use openSAP on a mobile device?
+- do you support mobile devices

 ## intent:platform_how_to_start
 - I'm new on openSAP, I would like to know from where I should start?
 - Please suggest me some courses which will help me in future opportunities.
 - I am new to sap environment.
 Please help me out in beginning from the base.
-- Hi i want to learn sap from cero (zero), i have expirience in other ERPs not as a programer more of a consultant or decision maker.
+- i want to learn sap from zero, i have expirience in other ERPs not as a programer more of a consultant or decision maker.
 - I am a graduate student and want to learn SAP from basics.
 From where I should  start?
 - I would like to apply for a course but I don't know which SAP course I should take.